-Discrimination arising from disability might happen when a school treats a disabled student unfavourably because of something that is a consequence of their disability.
+Discrimination arising from disability might happen when a school treats a student with a disability unfavourably because of something that is a consequence of their disability.
 An example might be a school refusing to allow a student with attention deficit hyperactivity disorder (ADHD) to go on a class visit to the theatre, because that student has attention difficulties and may disrupt the performance.
 The student's attention difficulties are a consequence of their disability.